 - Conjunctivitis (red eyes)

 - Pain behind the eyes

 According to the Pan American Health Organization (PAHO), only 1 in 4 people infected with Zika virus develop symptoms.

 Protect yourself and your family from mosquito bites:

 - Wear long-sleeved shirts and long pants.

 - Mosquitoes may bite through thin clothing.
-Treat clothes with permethrin or another Environmental Protection Agency (EPA)-registered insecticide for extra protection.
+Treat clothes with EPA-registered insecticide for extra protection.

 - Use only an EPA-registered insect repellent.
 Higher percentages of active ingredient provide longer protection.
 Use an insect repellent with one of these Active ingredients: DEET, Picaridin (also known as KBR 3023), Bayrepel, icaridin, Oil of lemon eucalyptus (OLE), para-menthane-diol (PMD), or IR3535